 How to Treat Water in an Emergency

 If you are uncertain about the purity of any water source during or after an emergency, you can make it safe to drink by treating it before you use it for drinking, food preparation, or hygiene.
+Below are five common ways to treat water in an emergency.

 Water Sources to Avoid